-There are a few kinds of mushrooms that are especially toxic for dogs: Amanitas, Inocybes, Galerinas, and Clitocybes.
+Can dogs eat mushrooms?
+Certainly, not these: Amanitas, Inocybes, Galerinas, and Clitocybes.
 These mushrooms contain toxins that can cause serious health problems in dogs.
-All of these wild mushrooms are potentially fatal for your dog, and so it is essential for your dog to be able to identify or AVOID them.
+All of these wild mushrooms are potentially fatal for your dog, and so it is essential for your dog to be able to identify and AVOID them.
 These mushrooms are particularly potent in ibotenic acid, muscarine and amanitin, which are all extremely toxic to dogs.
 Here are some more details about these mushrooms.

 Amanitas are a kind of poisonous mushroom that contains the toxin, amanitin.
 This toxin can cause serious health problems in dogs, including liver damage, kidney failure and even death.
 They are found in many parts of the world, but they tend to be most common in temperate regions.
 There are several species of amanitas that are exceptionally toxic for dogs, such as Amanita muscaria, which are identified by their bright red cap with white spots.